wraithan/resume/docs/technical_skills.rst

 * Spent time reimplementing past Node.js AI bots of mine in Rust and seeing the differences in algorithms.
 * Language of choice for code challenges like `Advent of Code <http://adventofcode.com/>`_
+* Past few years of personal game development have been using this language.

 ######
 Python